Retirement Living Hub

 Why Waitlists Are Common in Senior Housing

-Waitlists exist for several compelling reasons, primarily driven by supply and demand.
-Many senior housing options, especially highly rated ones, offer exceptional value and quality of life.
-This creates significant competition for available spots.
+Waitlists exist primarily due to supply and demand, a fundamental economic principle that even I, a civil engineer, can appreciate.
+Many senior housing options, especially the highly-rated ones like Hawthorn Ridge, offer exceptional value and quality of life.
+This naturally creates significant competition for available spots.

-• High Demand for Quality Communities: Popular communities with excellent reputations, comprehensive amenities, and robust activity programs naturally attract more interest than they have immediate openings.
+• High Demand for Quality Communities: Popular communities with excellent reputations, comprehensive amenities, and robust activity programs — like the pickleball courts I now frequent four mornings a week — naturally attract more interest than they have immediate openings.

-• Specific Unit Preferences: Many prospective residents seek specific layouts, locations within the community, or views.
+• Specific Unit Preferences: Dorothy, for instance, had strong preferences for light and a certain layout, which is common.
+Many prospective residents seek specific layouts, locations within the community, or views.
 These particular units often have even longer individual waitlists.

 • Continuum of Care Offerings: Continuing Care Retirement Communities (CCRCs) often have the longest waitlists.
 A CCRC provides a range of living options, from independent living to assisted living, memory care, and skilled nursing care, all on one campus.
 People often join a CCRC waitlist for independent living, anticipating future care needs and seeking the security of knowing those services are available.